Angela McRobbie

 Angela McRobbie (born 1951) is a British sociologist and cultural theorist.
 Since the 1970s, she has been associated with the Birmingham Centre for Contemporary Cultural Studies and is a leading figure in British Cultural Studies and Feminist Media Studies.

 She is a professor of communications at Goldsmiths College, University of London, where she continues to teach and supervise doctoral students as well as support various curricular initiatives.

 McRobbie’s academic research spans five decades.
 Influenced by the work of Professor Stuart Hall at Birmingham, McRobbie has authored many books and scholarly articles on young women and popular culture, gender and sexuality, the British fashion industry, social and cultural theory, the changing world of work and the new creative economy, feminism and the rise of neoliberalism.

-McRobbie’s most famous works stretch from her mid 1970s study of Jackie (magazine) to The Aftermath of Feminism (2008, German edition published in 2010).
+McRobbie’s most famous works span from her mid-1970s study of the magazine Jackie to The Aftermath of Feminism (2008, German edition published in 2010).
 This book draws on Foucault to decipher the various technologies of gender which are directed towards young woman as "subjects of capacity".
 This book was followed by Feminism and the Politics of Resilience in 2020 which extends the analysis of feminism and neoliberalism to include the impact of welfare reductions and poverty shaming.
 In 2024 she published two books, one on the German artist Ulrike Ottinger and the other titled Feminism, Young Women and Cultural Studies: the Birmingham Essays from 1975 Onwards.

 McRobbie has contributed to newspapers and magazines since the late 1970s, including BBC Radio 4, Women’s Hour and Thinking Allowed, and has written for opendemocracy and the Guardian's Comment is Free.

 Early life

-McRobbie completed her undergraduate degree a Scotland, followed by a postgraduate at the Centre for Contemporary Cultural Studies (CCCS) at the University of Birmingham.
+McRobbie completed her undergraduate degree at the University of Glasgow, followed by a postgraduate at the Centre for Contemporary Cultural Studies (CCCS) at the University of Birmingham.

 Her thesis on Jackie magazine was published, re-printed and translated into several languages.